turanszkij/WickedEngine/README.md

 with a WICKEDENGINE_INITIALIZER enum value, or multiple values joined by the | operator.
 For further details, please check the demo project at: https://github.com/turanszkij/WickedEngineDemos.

-Windows Store support: define WINSTORE_SUPPORT preprocessor for the whole project
+UWP support: define WINSTORE_SUPPORT preprocessor for the whole project

 ### Contents: